Counterfactual harm: Prelimiaries

 \subsection{Decision theoretic setup}

 In this section we present our setup for calculating the CCA (Definition \ref{def cca}).
 The CCA describes a person (referred to as the \textit{user}) being made better or worse off due to the actions of an agent.
-We focus on the simplest case involving single agent's performing single actions, though ultimately our definitions could be extended to multi-agent or sequential decision problems.
+We focus on the simplest case involving single agents performing single actions, though ultimately our definitions can be extended to multi-agent or sequential decision problems (as discussed in Appendix \ref{supp note: related work}).
 For causal modelling in these scenarios we refer the reader to \citep{dawid2002influence,heckerman1994decision,everitt2019modeling}.

 We describe the environment with a structural causal model $\mathcal M$ which specifies the distribution over environment states $W$ as endogenous variables, $P(w ; \mathcal M)$.
-For single actions the environment variables can be divided into three disjoint sets $W = A\cup X \cup Y$ (Figure \ref{fig:decision_dag} a)); action variables $A$ whose state can be intervened on by the agent, outcome variables $Y$ that are descendants of $A$ and so can be influenced by the agent's action, and context variables $X$ that are non-descendants of nor in $A$.
+For single actions the environment variables can be divided into three disjoint sets $W = A\cup X \cup Y$ (Figure \ref{fig:decision_dag} a)); the agent's action $A$, outcome variables $Y$ that are descendants of $A$ and so can be influenced by the agent's action, and context variables $X$ that are non-descendants of nor in $A$.
+For simplicity we assume no unobserved confounders (causal sufficiency \citep{pearl2009causality}) in the derivation of our theoretical results.
+In the following we assume knowledge of the SCM, and in Appendix \ref{supp note: limitations} we discuss this assumption and describe how tight upper bounds on the harm can be determined when the SCM is unknown.

-The CCA (Definition \ref{def cca}) is comparative, and in our setup the harm caused by the agent's actions is measured in comparison to a default policy $P(a \vert x)$.
-For example, in a randomised control trial the harm caused by a treatment is typically measured in comparison to a placebo treatment, whereas in a malpractice lawsuit the defendants actions are compared to some default policy that follows guidelines.
-Choosing and interpreting the default policy $P(a \vert x)$ is discussed further in Supplementary Note \ref{supp note: default policy}.

-In the following, $\mathcal M$ denotes our SCM model for the environment when the distribution of the action variables is the default policy $P(a \vert x)$.
-We represent that agent's actions as interventions on $\mathcal M$ that fix the state of the action variables, $\text{do}(A = a)$.
-This allows us to represent the agent's actions and the default policy in a single model, with the trivial intervention $\text{do}(\emptyset)$ resulting in the default policy.
-The user's preferences over environment states are specified by their utility function $U(w) = U(a, x , y)$, and following an intervention the user's expected utility is given by,